michaelsakharov/jitterphysics/README.md

 [![JitterPhysics Build][appveyor-badge]][appveyor-link] [![JitterPhysics on NuGet][nuget-badge]][nuget-link]

 ---
-## Project Update: August 8, 2021
+## Project Information

-Jitter Physics is under active development again.
-Expect new updates, improvements and code fixes in the near future.
+This fork of Jitter Physics aims to implement 128-bit precision to work better for Space Games where shifting the origin is not an option.
+While still being 100% compatable with the previous Jitter physics with as little API changes as possible.

+This goal hasent yet been reached yet as of July 20, 2022

 ---